 Chocolate Cherry Brownies

 These Chocolate Cherry Brownies just missed being made on Chocolate Covered Cherry Day.
 Yes, there is such a day, which makes total sense to me because it is a match made in heaven.
 The day is January 3rd, in case you want to be prepared for next year😉.
 But, don’t wait until next year to make this decadent treat!
 The brownies are full of chocolatey goodness with just the right amount of cherry flavor.
+I also have Cherry Chocolate Magic Brownies you will love!

 How to Make Chocolate Ganache